pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * flutter webview 3.0 has an iframe
 * feature: for ninjam: put title, chords in ninjam format for copy/paste to ninjam comment, + /bpm and /bpi
 * edit: change title: does not get a new modification date
-* If the key was changed on a song and it is saved, it displays in the previous key instead of the new original key.
-The behavior should display as original key.
+* If the key was changed on a song, and it is saved, it displays in the previous key instead of the new original key.
+  The
+  behavior should display as original key.
 * main: change to last changed, sticks to last selected song
 * edit: disposing of controllers and/or focus nodes fails